aws/aws-sdk-go-v2/example/service/s3/listObjects/README.md

 # Amazon S3 ListObjectsV2 Example

-This is an example using the AWS SDK for Go to list objects' key in a S3 bucket.
+This is an example using the AWS SDK for Go to list objects in a S3 bucket.

 ### Usage